syncfusion-content/blazor-docs/blazor/dialog/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Dialog Component | Syncfusion
-description: Checkout and learn about getting started with Blazor Dialog component of Syncfusion, and more details.
+description: Checkout and learn here all about getting started with Syncfusion Blazor Dialog component and much more.
 platform: Blazor
 control: Dialog
 documentation: ug